 Since that time I've eaten a lot of really good spaghetti sauces and an equal amount of bad.
 But when I eat the good stuff I always make a point to ask: "What's in it?"
 And fortunately, unlike that guy, the majority of people aren't guarding some ridiculous family secret and will simply just tell you.

-So, I’ve picked up some really great tips along the way.
-And in my quest to create the ultimate spaghetti sauce, I’ve also done a lot of my own research and tried every crazy concoction out there (including chocolate and HP sauce).
-And I believe I’ve finally achieved the best spaghetti meat sauce recipe!
+So, I've picked up some really great tips along the way.
+And in my quest to create the ultimate spaghetti sauce, I've also done a lot of my own research and tried every crazy concoction out there (including chocolate and HP sauce).
+And I believe I've finally achieved the best spaghetti meat sauce recipe!
 And it's Weight Watchers Friendly only 8 WW points on the blue plan!

 So, what was that secret ingredient in the spaghetti sauce all those years ago?!